 Ten ways to change Damien Hirst's head.
 Sketchbook work from 'Lists lists lists' project which later progressed into a series of small canvases.

-Over the Christmas break we were assigned a project to make three books.
+'Extraordinary Books' Over the Christmas break we were assigned a project to make three books.
 Here is an example one of the books I made using used coffee filter papers.
 Within is a poem about how wonderful coffee is which was written using a typewriter.